Story Medicine with Kathleen Norris & Gareth Higgins

-Two beloved storytellers invite you to a year of experiencing story, image, music, and the possibility of an expanded horizon:
+Two beloved storytellers invite you to an expanded horizon.
+Story, image, music, and possibility...

 Kathleen Norris, New York Times bestselling author of Dakota, The Cloister Walk, and Acedia and Me loves cinema, literature, and poetry.

 Gareth Higgins, Irish storyteller, violence reduction activist, and author of Cinematic States and How Not to be Afraid loves cinema too, music, and gathering people at the intersection of art, spirituality, and the common good.

 Together we’re nurturing an online community of people who want to receive the gift of story medicine, and to share it with others.